gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 steps,
 using the permutation \index{permutation} results for the grade data:

-0. *Isolate the claim to be proved and method to use (define a test statistic T)*.
-    We want to test for a difference in the means between males and females and will use the equal variance two-sample t-test statistic to compare them, and we think that the 5% significance level seems reasonable in this situation.
+0. The research question involves exploring differences in GPAs between males and females.
+With data collected from both groups, we should be able to assess this RQ.
+The pirate-plot with GPAs by gender is a useful visualization.
+We could use either differences in the sample means or the $t$-statistic for the test statistic here.

-1. Write the null and alternative hypotheses
+1. Write the null and alternative hypotheses:

     * $H_0: \mu_\text{male} = \mu_\text{female}$